hashimxkhan/linux-kernel-tools-suite/README.md

 **Kernel interface**
 - `/proc/net/tcp`
 ## proc_ancestry
-A process lineage tracer that walks the parent chain from a given PID all the way up to PID 1 (init), printing the full ancestry with process names and states.
+A process lineage tracer that walks up the parent chain from a given PID all the way up to root and prints the full ancestry with process names and states.

-Unlike `pstree` which shows the full tree top-down, this traces a single process's lineage upward — showing exactly how it was spawned.
+Unlike `pstree` which shows the full tree top-down, this traces a single process's lineage upward and shows exactly how it was spawned.

 **Kernel interface**
 - `/proc/<pid>/stat` (ppid field)